Drayux/Catalyst/Install/02-config.md

     > +/- | COMPRESSION="cat"

 > `mkinitcpio -P`
-Regenerate the initramfs image (just like above)
+Regenerate the initramfs image (same process as above)
 _Even with only one preset, it's still easier to type `-P` than `-p default`._

 ### Additional notes